Sealing

 How Do I Apply for Sealing?

-1. File a petition for sealing with the court in the county where your case was heard.
-Each court has different processes to file petitions so you should contact your local court or legal aid program for more information.
+If you file a petition, do so with the local court where your case was heard.
+Each court has different processes to file petitions, so you should contact your local court or legal aid program for more information.

 Loc level field: